-Students accepted "provisionally" to Northwestern College are required to take a section of GEN101 Introduction to Christian Liberal Arts, taught by their adviser.
+Students accepted "provisionally" to Northwestern College are required to take a section of GEN101 (Tools for the Journey).

 Any student who does not meet admissions standards may not take classes on a full- or part- time basis without the consent of the Admissions, Retention and Honors Committee.